 Final Thought: Start Planning for the Holidays

 It might feel like summer, but the holidays come much sooner than December for retailers.
-Download our retailer’s guide on surviving the holidays to make this year your most seamless — and profitable.
+Download our retailer’s guide to surviving the holidays to make this year your most seamless — and profitable.

 Looking to gain more knowledge like this and fill your shop with the right high-margin inventory?
-Register here for the next ASD Market Week, July 30-August 2, 2017 in Las Vegas – it’s a merchandise trade show and retail education conference in one!
+Don’t miss ASD Market Week, March 11-14, 2018 in Las Vegas — it’s a merchandise trade show and retail education conference in one!

 By Amy Sadikoff